Russian Naval Infantry: Russo-Japanese War

-During 1904 Russo-Japanese War, the naval infantry defended Port Arthur against Japanese forces.
-Personnels were recruited from regular sailors & naval crews to make up the numbers.
+In 1904, during the Russo-Japanese War, the naval infantry defended Port Arthur against Japanese forces.
+Personnel were recruited from regular sailors & naval crews to make up the numbers.
 Seven separate naval rifle battalions, a separate landing squad of sailors, three separate sea rifle companies and several machine-gun teams were formed.

 World War I

 The question of the formation of permanent Naval Infantry Units were raised only in 1910 and in 1911, projects were underway under the Chief Naval Staff for the development of permanent infantry units in the main naval bases of the country: an infantry regiment under the Baltic Fleet, an infantry battalion in the Black Sea Fleet and the Vladivostok Battalion for the Pacific Fleet.

 In August 1914, two separate battalions from the personnel of the Guards Fleet Crew and one battalion of personnel from the 1st Baltic Fleet Crew were created in Kronstadt.
 In March 1915, a separate naval battalion of the 2nd Baltic Fleet Crew was transformed into the Marine Regiment of Special Purpose.
 It included a mine company, a machine-gun team, a communications team, regimental artillery, a technical workshop, a convoy, and individual commands of the steamer Ivan-town and boats.

 At the end of 1916 and the beginning of 1917, the first two divisions of naval infantry were formed; the Baltic Division and Black Sea Division.

 The naval infantry was deployed to the Baltic to defend the homeland against German attack as well as the Caspian Sea for operations against Ottoman forces.

+Under the command of Admiral Alexander Kolchak, there was plans for the Black Sea Division to undergo amphibious operations to take the Bosporus and open a naval path to the Mediterranean Sea however, such plans never ended up coming to fruition.

 Post-Russian Revolutions and the Russian Civil War

-These naval infantrymen, who served under the Navy of the Imperial State, would later on form the core of the naval infantry service of the young Soviet Navy in 1918, which distinguished itself during the long Russian Civil War (1918-1922).
+These naval infantrymen, who served under the Navy of the Imperial State, would later on form the core of the naval infantry service of the young Soviet Navy in 1918, which distinguished itself during the long Russian Civil War (1918–1922).
 Many of their fellow servicemen though supported the White movement and distinguished themselves as part of anti-Soviet military operations during those years.
 Many were shot upon capture by Soviet authorities.
 Others were tortured and killed.

+The Soviet Naval Infantry's major force during the civil war was the Baltic Fleet Naval Infantry, the ex-Imperial fleet division's Communist servicemen would provide much of the fighting power during those years following the Revolution.

 Soviet era

+Kronstadt rebellion

+Following the winding down of the Russian Civil War by 1920, the following year, many Soviet Naval Infantrymen stationed in Kronstadt mutinied against the Soviet government in 1921.
+The mutiny was quickly put down by Soviet forces with the mutinying Naval Infantrymen facing retribution by the Soviet government leading to their eventual execution.